kaymal/Machine-Learning-with-Python/README.md

 4. [Evaluating Model's Performance][4]

-    This section includes informative measures to assess performance such as  Confusion Matrix, Classification Report, Logictic Regression, ROC Curve and AUC.
+    Informative measures such as Confusion Matrix, Classification Report, Logictic Regression, ROC Curve and AUC to assess performance.

 5. [Hyperparameter Tuning][5]

-    A **hyperparameter**, is a parameter whose value is not learned but set before the model fitting.
+    A **hyperparameter** is a parameter whose value is not learned but set before the model fitting.
 This section includes Grid Search and Random Search.

 ---
 [1]: https://github.com/kaymal/Machine-Learning-with-Python/blob/master/Supervised%20Learning-Classification.ipynb